ReviewsPeripheralsLogitech G Pro Wireless Review: Vintage But Vigorous

 There are a few more exciting features about this mouse besides its weight that are worth discussing.
 Overall, the Logitech G Pro Wireless has eight programmable buttons that may be assigned to up to 15 different functions, bringing the G-Shift button layer under consideration.
 Notably, a G-Shift button may be programmed to act as a second set of inputs.

 That’s fantastic, especially considering how slim and performance-oriented this mouse is.
-Keeping such a robust set of features in such a compact size is especially surprising, given that I often have to give up macro commands and other controls in exchange for performance in a lightweight design.
+Keeping such a robust set of features in such a compact size is especially surprising.
+I often have to give up macro commands and other controls in exchange for performance in a lightweight design.

 Also Read: CORSAIR Sabre RGB Pro Wireless Gaming Mouse Review